blkzen/trading-bot/README.md

 B. Process trade instruction

-B. Assign unique identification to each trade (for tracking and machine optimization)
+C. Assign unique identification to each trade (for tracking and machine optimization)